 NCETM Primary Round Up

-Catch up on the latest developments in the primary round up published by NCETM and in the latest NCETM national newsletter here
+Catch up on the latest developments in the primary and secondary round up published by NCETM and in the June NCETM national newsletter here

 NCETM Primary Maths Curriculum Prioritisation Materials

 To support primary schools and teachers with deciding what to teach pupils in maths for the rest of the academic year and beyond, the NCETM has produced a series of evaluation documents and a guidance video.
 All the materials detailed below are available on the NCETM’s dedicated Curriculum Prioritisation in Primary Maths webpage.